What are the consequences and cost of a DUI

 DUI Attorney Fees – How Much Does a DUI Lawyer Cost? – DWI Cost – DWI Attorney Fees

 DWI cost in states that charge you with “Driving While Intoxicated” instead of “Driving Under the Influence” is just as high as DUI cost.
-Your DWI cost will vary by state, and of course be determined by what traffic offenses you are charged with.
+Your DWI cost will vary by state, and of course, be determined by what traffic offenses you are charged with.
 Are you facing a misdemeanor DWI or a felony DWI?
 Is this your first DUI, or your second DUI or more?
-How high was your blood alcohol content (BAC) at time of arrest?
+How high was your blood alcohol content (BAC) at the time of the arrest?
 Was anyone injured or killed?
-As you might expect, the cost of a second DWI and third DWI rises dramatically.
+As you might expect, the cost of a second DWI and a third DWI rises dramatically.
 Multiple DWI offenders can be almost guaranteed a lengthy jail sentence, an ignition interlock device on their car, probation costs, loss of income, and skyrocketed car insurance rates – if they can get an insurance company to insure them at all.
 The worst thing you can do while your first DWI case is pending is to drink and drive and get arrested for another DWI.
-Unfortunately this happens, and our top DWI attorneys confidently tackle even the most difficult cases.
+Unfortunately, this happens, and our top DWI attorneys confidently tackle even the most difficult cases.